-There are enormous differences across countries in income and poverty, as well as in health, education, nutritional standards and many other factors related to 'well-being'.
-The main objective of this course is to provide different explanations of why this is the case and what economists see as the chief remedies to improve the living conditions for the poor.
+There are enormous differences across countries in income and poverty, as well as in health, education, nutritional standards and many other factors related to the quality of life.
+The main objective of this course is to go through research that explains some of those differences and identifies remedies to improve the living conditions for the poor.

 The course first provides a macro-economic perspective, which discusses what we know (and do not know) about the relation between growth and poverty reduction.
-Some of the questions addressed are: Is all we need economic growth?
-What might drive economic growth?
+Some of the questions addressed are: What might drive economic growth?
 Are there reasons to believe that average income levels will converge across the world?
 Does growth reduce poverty?
-Should aims other than poverty reduction be the prime objective for development?
-To think about these questions we will revise the Solow model, talk about the Kuznets hypothesis, and critically discuss the empirical evidence we have on these.
+Amongst other things we will revise the Solow model, talk about factor misallocation and the Kuznets hypothesis, think about the role of political institutions for macro development, and critically discuss the empirical evidence we have on these models and questions.

-The remaining (main) part of the course will then present a microeconomic perspective on the lives of the poor.
-First, we will talk about different reasons why 'poverty traps' might emerge, i.e. situations where poor individuals stay poor because they are poor.
-We then discuss reasons why individuals cannot 'borrow out' of poverty traps, i.e. we will discuss models of credit market failures.
-We will devote some time to discussing how micro finance might help to overcome these problems and revise the recent empirical literature on the workings and effects of micro finance.
-The course will devote separate lectures to the role of property rights, education, health, trade and infrastructure for economic development.
-In doing so, we will discuss simple formal economic theories (e.g. the Heckscher-Ohlin model when it comes to trade), as well as evidence using a wide range of empirical methods.
-At the end of the course, we will return to a macroeconomic perspective, discussing what we know and do not know about the role of development aid and institutions for economic development.
+The second part of the course will then present a microeconomic perspective on the lives of the poor.
+First, we will talk about different reasons why 'poverty traps' might emerge, - situations where poor individuals stay poor because they are poor.
+We will then talk about the role of credit and insurance markets for the economic lives of the poor.
+The course will devote separate lectures to the role of education and market integration as well as the role of agricultural sector for economic development.
+In doing so, we will discuss simple formal economic theories as well as evidence using a wide range of empirical methods.

 The course will place emphasis on the interplay of economic theory and empirical evidence.
 The evidence discussed uses a wide range of methodologies, such as randomized controlled trials, instrumental variable estimation, difference-in-difference estimation, and regression discontinuity designs.
-In order to understand the evidence presented, the course will at different points spend some time discussing these approaches - their advantages and disadvantages, and how to use them - in general, but at an intuitive level.
+In order to understand the evidence presented, the course will at different points spend some time discussing these approaches - their advantages and disadvantages- at an intuitive level.